johnnyawesome/PythagoreanTree/README.md

 # PythagoreanTree
 A PythagoreanTree written in P5JS

+## Interactive

-You can control the angles of the branches with the mouse:
+You can control the angles of the branches with your mouse:

 ![PythagoreanTree](https://github.com/johnnyawesome/PythagoreanTree/blob/master/PythagoreanTree/DemoImages/PythagoreanTree.gif)